aitorres/py-of-life/README.md

 Python implementation of Conway's Game of Life using no dependency other than Python's standard library.

-Tested in Python 3.10.
+Tested against Python 3.9, 3.10 and 3.11.

 ## Installation

 No need to install anything else!
-If you've got Python 3.10+ on your system, then just clone the repo (or copy the content of [py_of_life.py]([./py_of_life.py]) over to a local file).
+If you've got Python 3.9+ on your system, then just clone the repo (or copy the content of [py_of_life.py]([./py_of_life.py]) over to a local file).

 ## Usage